epccs/RPUno/Adc/README.md

 ## Overview

-Adc is an interactive command line program that demonstrates control of an ATmega328p Analog-to-Digital Converter from pins PC0 through PC7.
+Adc is an interactive command line program that demonstrates control of an Analog-to-Digital Converter from pins PC0 through PC7 on an ATmega328p.

-Note Arduino marked there Uno board as A0 though A5, which is somtimes confused as PA0, I think they wanted it to mean the ADMUX value.
+Arduino Uno is marked as A0 though A5, which is sometimes confused as PA0.
+The ADMUX register is set to 0 when selecting ADC channel 0.
+The analog channel has nothing to do with the digital pin number used by the inline Wiring(ish) functions.
+The pin used by ADC channel 0 has been assigned the number 14 for the digital Wiring functions (but that is not important).

 # EEPROM Memory map